-- (1) The additional effect of the sequestration of the separate estate of one of two spouses who are not living apart under a judicial order of separation shall be to vest in the Master, until a trustee has been appointed, and, upon the appointment of a trustee, to vest in him all the property (including property or the proceeds thereof which are in the hands of a sheriff or a messenger under a writ of attachment) of the spouse whose estate has not been sequestrated (hereinafter referred to as the solvent spouse) as if it were property of the sequestrated estate, and to empower the Master or trustee to deal with such property accordingly, but subject to the following provisions of this section. - (2) The trustee shall release any property of the solvent spouse which is proved- - (a) to have been the property of that spouse immediately before her or his marriage to the insolvent or before the first day of October, 1926; or - (b) to have been acquired by that spouse under a marriage settlement; or - (c) to have been acquired by that spouse during the marriage with the insolvent by a title valid as against creditors of the insolvent; or
+(1) The additional effect of the sequestration of the separate estate of one of two spouses who are not living apart under a judicial order of separation shall be to vest in the Master, until a trustee has been appointed, and, upon the appointment of a trustee, to vest in him all the property (including property or the proceeds thereof which are in the hands of a sheriff or a messenger under a writ of attachment) of the spouse whose estate has not been sequestrated (hereinafter referred to as the solvent spouse) as if it were property of the sequestrated estate, and to empower the Master or trustee to deal with such property accordingly, but subject to the following provisions of this section.

-(d) to be safeguarded in favour of that spouse by section twenty eight of this Act or by the Insurance Act, 1923 (Act No. 37 of 1923) or by the Insurance Ordinance, 1927 (Ordinance No. 12 of 1927 of the Territory); or
+- (2) The trustee shall release any property of the solvent spouse which is proved- - (a) to have been the property of that spouse immediately before her or his marriage to the insolvent or before the first day of October, 1926; or - (b) to have been acquired by that spouse under a marriage settlement; or - (c) to have been acquired by that spouse during the marriage with the insolvent by a title valid as against creditors of the insolvent; or - (d) to be safeguarded in favour of that spouse by section twenty eight of this Act or by the Insurance Act, 1923 (Act No. 37 of 1923); or

-[paragraph (d) amended by section 12 of Act 16 of 1943]
+[paragraph (d) amended by section 12 of Act 16 of 1943 and by section 1 of Act 49 of 1996]